 2. A reluctance to increase interest rates

-In the 1980s, interest rates were set by the Chancellor (not the independent Bank of England, like now) In October 1987 there was a stock market crash.
+In the 1980s, interest rates were set by the Chancellor (not the independent Bank of England, like now) In October 1987, there was a stock market crash.
 In one week 25% of the stock market value was wiped out.
 There was no obvious economic cause of this, but the government was worried of its macro economic implications.
 As a result interest rates were reduced, to avoid any downturn.
 As it happened the stock market crash had little macro economic effect and the economy continued to grow very fast.
+But, the impact of that cut in interest rates in 1987 was to encourage the boom - and in particular the housing boom.

 3. Exchange Rate Mechanism ERM